-- 10.1 Observations must be taken on admission in accordance with the Deteriorating Patient Identification and Management Policy. - 10.2 Where there is a concern about a patient's physical health observation then the Deteriorating Patient Identification and Management Policy must be adhered. - 10.3 Medical staff must be informed if a patient's physical health is noted to be deteriorating and an ambulance requested (if necessary). - 10.4 Sheffield Health and Social Care Trust uses National Early Warning Score 2 (NEWS2) tool.
+- 10.1 Observations must be taken on admission in accordance with the Deteriorating Patient Identification and Management Policy Nov 2023. - 10.2 Where there is a concern about a patient's physical health Resuscitation Policy Version 6.0 February 2025 page 17 of 40

+- observation then the Deteriorating Patient Identification and Management Policy Nov 2023 must be adhered. - 10.3 Medical staff must be informed if a patient's physical health is noted to be deteriorating and an ambulance requested (if necessary). - 10.4 Sheffield Health and Social Care Trust uses National Early Warning Score 2 (NEWS2) tool.